milmillin/ReparamCAD/README.md

     - You can append `_rot` to enable optimizing for rotation

 ### Step 2: Running the constraint discovery

+- We use a mesh boolean engine from [Cherchi et. al.](https://github.com/gcherchi/InteractiveAndRobustMeshBooleans).
+Please clone their repository to a sibling folder to ReparamCAD and follow their instruction to compile it.
+(See `rpcad/mesh_boolean.py` for the wrapper to the engine).

 ```
 python TODO